Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

 Yarn bombing isn't the only way to bring art, life, and community into an environment.
 You can use just about any art medium to achieve the same results.

-Moss Graffiti - This organic graffiti will living and grow after you have applied it to a wall or wherever you put it.
+- Moss Graffiti - This organic graffiti will live and grow after you have applied it to a wall or wherever you put it.
 It's a perfect medium if you are trying to make a statement about nature.

-Sculpture - Altering existing forms or creating sculpture from reclaimed materials are great ways to art bomb.
+- Sculpture - Altering existing forms or creating sculptures from reclaimed materials are great ways to art bomb.